 You will usually return to the ward within an hour following blepharoplasty surgery in Manchester.
 You will be able to drink and eat and mobilise.
 You will feel swollen and have bruising and discomfort that may require analgesia.
 You may be able to go home on the same day and should keep the wounds dry for the next week.
 You should keep your head upright and avoid hot baths.
 You will be given an ice pack to place over your eyes and you should keep this in place for the first 24-48 hours.

-You should arrange for someone to pick you up following surgery and have some support at home when you are discharged.
-You may experience either dry or watery eye and occasionally you will feel a sensation of grittiness for a few days/weeks afterwards.
+You should arrange for someone to pick you up following your eyelid surgery in Manchester and have some support at home when you are discharged.
+You may experience either dry or watery eyes and occasionally you will feel a sensation of grittiness for a few days/weeks afterwards.
 You should avoid wearing contact lenses for 2 weeks although for lower lid blepharoplasty this should be extended to 4 weeks.
-You will be reviewed in clinic and the eyes checked at a week and any stitches removed.
-The final results of blepharoplasty can take a few months to become apparent.
+You will be reviewed in the clinic and the eyes checked at a week and any stitches removed.
+The final results of blepharoplasty surgery in Manchester can take a few months to become apparent.
 The scars can be red initially but usually fade over time and usually fade to become a white line.

 Risks And Complications of Blepharoplasty Surgery

 The vast majority of patients are delighted with the results of their blepharoplasty surgery in Manchester, although common complaints include bruising, swelling and dry/watery eyes.
 Chemosis and conjunctivitis are usually temporary but can occur especially with lower eyelid surgery.
 Uncommon complications include infection, haematoma/persistent bleeding, delayed healing/skin necrosis, irregularities, and thickened scars.
 It is also uncommon to have drooping of the eyes (ectropion) and although blurring of vision can occur permanent changes to vision such as double vision or blindness are extremely rare.